MattyAyOh/TSCLunch/README.md

 * Make sure python 2.7.* is installed
 * Run python script
   * If using Windows, double click the script
-    * Then right click the title of the window that pops up, select "Edit->Select All"
-    * Then select "Edit->Copy"
-    * Now paste wherever you'd like
   * If using Mac, open terminal cd to the script directory, and type `python lunch.py`
-    * Copy pasta the string out ^^
+* The text displayed is now in your clipboard, you can paste it wherever.    * !NOTE: Do not close the script until you've pasted.
+Closing the script will corrupt your clipboard, and will freeze the application you are pasting into.
+You will have to copy another item into your clipboard to remove the corruption
-* Press Enter to exit the script
+* Press Ctrl+C to exit the script

 TO-DO:
 ------